Atlas975/Notes/MachineLearning/Artificial_intelligence.md

 - Two primary types of goals exists in AI, scientific and engineering.
 Each of these goals aims to achieve distinct objectives within the broader field of AI.
 - Both of these goals also feed into each other, creating new tasks for the other to solve
 ### Scientific goals
-- Focused on understanding the principles underlying intelligence and cognitive processes
+- Focused on understanding the principles of intelligent behaviour
-- This involves simulating models to explain and validate the mechanisms behind intelligence
+- This involves designing, building and experimenting with computational agents
 ### Engineering goals
-- Focuses on building practical intelligent applications that autonomously perform tasks
+- Focuses on the building of practical intelligent agents to perform tasks
-- This involves seeking to improve productivity in solving practical problems
+- This involves seeking to improve the productivity with useful applications
 ## Business benefits of AI
 - Workflow automation (eliminate repetitive tasks)
 - Enhance creative tasks (allow more creative exploration)
 - Increase accuracy (minimise human error)
 - Improve predictions (accurately evaluate choices and risks)
 ## Ethical concerns with AI
 - Explainability (AI output needs to be explainable if it's responsible for decision making)
 - Human biases and prejudices (may result from the type of data fed)